johnjac-cisco/local-task-master/docs/configuration.md

 # Configuration

-Task Master can be configured through environment variables in a `.env` file at the root of your project.
+Local Task Master can be configured through environment variables in a `.env` file at the root of your project.

 ## Required Configuration